sigmacoy/macos-quick-action-pdf-converter/README.md

-# Docx/PPTX to PDF Converter for macOS
+# Docx/PPTX to PDF Converter for macOS (Quick Action)

-A macOS Quick Action that converts Microsoft Word (.docx) and PowerPoint (.pptx) files to PDF directly from Finder.
+A Guide on how to make a macOS Quick Action that converts Microsoft Word (.docx) and PowerPoint (.pptx) files to PDF directly from Finder or even just from the Desktop.

 ## Features
 - One-click conversion from Finder right-click menu